Compare the short list

 Recommended bottles

-These are the bottles most likely to lift shrimp, salmon, and grilled fish instead of overpowering them.
+These are the bottles most likely to lift shrimp, salmon, grilled fish, and ceviche instead of overpowering them.

 A bright, elegant sauce that leans on fruit, ginger, and Scotch bonnet lift instead of brute force.